Orientation Odysseys: International

-Most international students are matched with an American host family prior to their arrival in the U.S. (this is nonresidential, so you won’t be living with your host families).
+Most international students are matched with a local host family prior to their arrival in the U.S. (this is nonresidential, so you won’t be living with your host families).
 The host family program allows for international students to connect with a family living near the college.
 These families volunteer to be a friend to an international student at Reed and help introduce students to life beyond campus.
 Host families will correspond with their student during the summer and often arrange to provide transportation from the airport to campus.
 They are also a resource during the year in a number of ways: by showing you interesting sites in Portland as well as Oregon; by inviting you to their homes for an American meal or celebration; or simply by being an off-campus friend with whom you can talk.
 You will receive more information about the host family program over the summer.

 There is no cost for the International Orientation Odyssey.
 All meals, workshops, and trips associated with the International Orientation Odyssey are covered by Reed.
 It is a good idea, however, to arrive with some U.S. currency in order to purchase supplies and personal items.

 We ask that all international students register online for the International Orientation Odyssey by June 15, whether or not you plan to attend.
 Registration is important since it also includes information requests for the host family program.
 The online registration is through IRIS.
-If you have not received your IRIS login information, please contact Dana Bays, assistant dean of students for international student services, by email or phone (503/517-5538).
+If you have not received your IRIS login information, please contact Dana Lawson, assistant dean of students for international student services, by email or phone (503/517-5538).
 We understand that your travel plans may not be finalized by the application deadline.
 Please simply provide as much information as possible by the June 15 application deadline.
 The ISS office will be in touch to request flight arrival times and other information later in the summer.

-Though we encourage you to attend the International Orientation Odyssey, you are free to attend any of the odysseys.
-The International Orientation Odyssey is concurrent with all other odyssey programs; therefore, if you choose to participate in any other odyssey offering, you will not be able to attend the International Orientation Odyssey program.
+Though we encourage you to attend the International Orientation Odyssey, you are free to attend any of the Odysseys.
+The International Orientation Odyssey is concurrent with all other Odyssey programs; therefore, if you choose to participate in any other Odyssey offering, you will not be able to attend the International Orientation Odyssey program.